StewMacLean/Bonjour/README.md

 			on: MCMergeOrLoadWarning
 			do: [: warning | warning load].

+It should bring up a browser with the openApp method for the command line interface selected.

+Just click it to open the app and watch the services roll in - Enjoy!

 I would very much appreciate any help in getting the library interface working!

 Thanks,